Gun laws of Australia: Research

 A 2014 report stated that approximately "260,000 guns are on the Australian 'grey' or black markets", and discussed the potential problem of people using 3D printers to create guns.
 NSW and Victorian police obtained plans to create 3D printed guns and tested to see if they could fire, but the guns exploded during testing.

 A 2015 journal article in the International Review of Law and Economics evaluated the effect of the National Firearms Agreement on overall crime, rather than just firearm deaths like other studies.
 Using the difference in differences identification approach, they found that after the NFA, "there were significant decreases in armed robbery and attempted murder relative to sexual assault".

 In 2016, four researchers evaluated the National Firearms Agreement after 20 years in relation to mental health.
 They said that the "NFA exemplifies how firearms regulation can prevent firearm mortality and injuries."

 In 2016, a study by Adam Lankford, associate professor of criminal justice, examined the links between public mass shootings and gun availability in various countries.
 He found that the restrictions in Australia were effective, concluding that "in the wake of these policies, Australia has yet to experience another public mass shooting."

 A 2017 oral presentation published in Injury Prevention examined the effect of the NFA on overall firearm mortality.
 They found that the NFA decreased firearm deaths by 61% and concluded that "Australian firearm regulations indeed contributed to a decline in firearm mortality."
 After this study, these researchers were reported in the Journal of Experimental Criminology in connection with another study with Charles Branas at Columbia University which concluded; "Current evidence showing decreases in firearm mortality after the 1996 Australian national firearm law relies on an empirical model that may have limited ability to identify the true effects of the law."

+A 2018 study found that the NFA had no significant additional impact on assault or suicide mortality attributable to firearms in Australia.

 In January 2025, a report by the Australia Institute found that on average, firearm license holders in Australia own more than four guns, with some individuals possessing significantly higher numbers, including two in suburban Sydney who each own over 300 firearms.
 Surveys indicate that three in four Australians support limits on individual firearm ownership.
 A report on the issue recommends strengthening gun regulations nationwide, addressing emerging concerns such as 3D-printed firearms.
 Detailed firearm data and jurisdictional breakdowns are available in Gun Control in Australia.